robertohorst/checkout-system/README.md

 # Checkout-system for local supermarket

 I choose to make an UI with react using Next.js, because given the challenge, I thought it just made sense to have an interface.
 I integrated the list of products and the basket to one single interface.
+After adding the diserd items you will be able to see the price, discount and the payable amount.
+If you wan´t to change your products just click on [Clear basket].

 To run the app just clone the repository or download your zip